 headspace Lake Haven is located next to Lake Haven Shopping Centre at The Gravity Youth Centre.
-You can catch a bus to the shopping centre which are close to the headspace centre.
-Parking is available through the use of the shopping centre car park. headspace Lake Haven is located next to the Metro cinemas.
+Catch a bus to the centre or us available parking. headspace Lake Haven is located next to the Metro cinemas.
 Wheelchair access is available through the front door, which has ramp access.

 - Monday: 8:30am - 8:00pm